K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ![3-2-4-0]

 ### <div id='68'/> 3.2.4.
 Notification
-1. Click the ① "bell" image on the top menu이미지를 클릭한다.
+1. Click the ① "bell" image on the top menu.
-- 알림 메시지는 5개까지 저장된다.
+- Up to 5 notifications can be saved.
 ![3-2-7-1-0]

 ### <div id='69'/> 3.2.5.
 My Account